wp-plugins/polylang/readme.txt

 == Changelog ==

+= 0.9.6 =

+* Bug correction: search for empty string in default language displays posts in all languages when hiding the URL language information for default language
+* Tests done with WordPress 3.5 beta 3

 = 0.9.5 (2012-11-13) =

 * The user can now choose the number of languages and strings translations to display